 To ensure the best recovery from brain stem damage, you should practice your home exercises every day after therapy.
 If you struggle with memory problems, have your therapist write you a home exercise sheet to help you remember exactly how to do them.

 There are also home therapy devices, such as FitMi, which walk you through exercises in a fun and engaging manner.
 These devices can help you stay motivated in a way that hand-out sheets do not.

 Practicing your exercises every day will keep your brain stimulated and can help you recover from brain stem damage that much quicker.

 Brain Stem Damage: Conclusion

-Without a doubt, brain stem injuries are much more debilitating than other injuries.
-However, even with brain stem damage, it is still possible to improve skills such as swallowing or breathing.
+Without a doubt, brain stem injuries are more debilitating than other brain injuries.
+However, even with brain stem damage, it is possible to improve skills such as swallowing or breathing.